jhaines0/CurbBridge/README.md

 - You may not see updates immediately after installation.
 Wait five minutes for the ST scheduler to catch up after initial installation.

 ## Notes
 - The default sample rate updates each reading once a minute.
 You can change the sample rate by clicking on Curb (Connect) in your installed SmartApps and changing the Sample Rate input.
-This should *not* be done during initial installation as it may cause duplicate devices to be created.
-- If you do end up with duplicate devices, try re-installing the Curb (Connect) SmartApp.
+- There is currently a bug which can result in duplicate devices.
+If you do end up with duplicate devices, try re-installing the Curb (Connect) SmartApp.
+It is less likely to occur if you do not adjust the sample rate during initial installation.